davidmytton/url-verifier/README.md

 }
 ```

-## Internal HTTP checks
+## HTTP checks against internal URLs

 By default, the reachability checks are only executed if the host resolves to a
-non-private IP address.
+non-internal IP address.
 An internal IP address is defined as any of:
 [private](https://pkg.go.dev/net#IP.IsPrivate),
 [loopback](https://pkg.go.dev/net#IP.IsLoopback), [link-local
 unicast](https://pkg.go.dev/net#IP.IsLinkLocalUnicast), [link-local